 SWS International Scientific Conference on Social Sciences (ISCSS) aims to bring together leading international academic scholars and researchers to exchange and share their experiences and research results on all aspects of contemporary social sciences.
 We also aim to provide a first-class interdisciplinary platform by using different perspectives, approaches, and research methods, which will ensure scientific progress beyond the scope of one particular research area.

-SWS International Scientific Conference on Social Sciences (ISCSS) scope comprises a broad selection of presentations, studies, and research papers in the main branches of Social Sciences and focuses on human behavior and society - Political Sciences, Law, Economics and Finance, Anthropology, Psychology, Sociology, Education, Media, Library Science, Human Geography, Digital Transformations, Healthcare, Urban Studies, Planning and Development.
+SWS International Scientific Conference on Social Sciences (ISCSS) scope comprises a broad selection of presentations, studies, and research papers in the main branches of Social Sciences.
+It focuses on human behaviour and society - Political Sciences, Law, Economics and Finance, Anthropology, Psychology, Sociology, Education, Media, Library Science, Human Geography, Digital Transformations, Healthcare, Urban Studies, Planning and Development.

 All submitted manuscripts will pass a peer review process (type double-blind, with 2 or 3 independent reviewers) under strict criteria, selected specifically for the conference, which guarantees the independent and transparent process between authors and reviewers.
 The SWS International Scientific Committee is the only competent authority in deciding on the selection or rejection of the manuscripts submitted to the conferences.
 There is no guarantee that your paper will be accepted - it depends only on the evaluations of the independent peer-reviewers (more info)